kr15h/projection-mapping-with-rpi/slides.md

 ---

-# ofxPiMapper
+# Software

-We are going to use open source projection mapping addon for openFrameworks.
+We are going to use open source projection mapping addon for openFrameworks. **ofxPiMapper**.

 - Started as my MA thesis at Media Lab Helsinki
 - Integrates with openFrameworks
 - Runs also on Mac, Linux and Windows
-- Available on GitHub

 ---